blaze0330/shopify-online-shop/README.md

 2. Install the required gems by running the bundler

         $  bundle _1.3.0_ install
 Note: a higher version of the bundler might not work, just in case, use the bundler at version 1.3.0

-3. Run database migration
+3. Create database and run database migration

+        $ rake db:create
         $ rails db:migrate

 4. Start the web server: